takumawatari/steel-flows-sankey/README.md

 - **Select a Country**: Use the pull-down menu to select the country you're interested in.
 - **Select a Year**: Drag the slider to select the year you want to explore.
 - **View the diagram**: Once you've made your selection, the Sankey diagram for the selected country and year will instantly appear.
+- **Hover for details**: Hover over each flow in the graph to see the actual data.